d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 Why should we have to perform the division ourselves?
 In the example above, to get a matrix with 3 rows, we specified both that it should have 3 rows and 4 columns.
-Fortunately, `ndarray` can automatically work out one dimension given the rest.
+Fortunately, tensors can automatically work out one dimension given the rest.
-We invoke this capability by placing `-1` for the dimension that we would like `ndarray` to automatically infer.
+We invoke this capability by placing `-1` for the dimension that we would like tensors to automatically infer.
 In our case, instead of calling `x.reshape(3, 4)`, we could have equivalently called `x.reshape(-1, 4)` or `x.reshape(3, -1)`.